Effects of Hurricane Harvey in Texas: Environmental factors

 Houston is located in the southeastern United States on the Gulf Coastal Plain, and its clay-based soils provide poor drainage.
 The climate of Houston brings very heavy rainfall annually in between April and October, during the Texas Gulf Coast rainy season, together with tidal flood events, which have produced repeated floods in the city ever since its founding in 1836, though the flood control district founded in 1947, aided by the U.S. Army Corps of Engineers, managed to prevent statewide flooding for over 50 years.
 More recently, residents died in "historic flooding" in May 2015, and in the April 2016 "tax day floods".
 There is a tendency for storms to move very slowly over the region, allowing them to produce tremendous amounts of rain over an extended period, as occurred during Tropical Storm Claudette in 1979, and Tropical Storm Allison in 2001.

 The area is a very flat flood plain at shallow gradient, slowly draining rainwater through an intricate network of channels and bayous to the sea.
 The main waterways, the San Jacinto River and the Buffalo Bayou, meander slowly, laden with mud, and have little capacity for carrying storm water.

 Urban development

 Houston has seen rapid urban development (urban sprawl), with absorbent prairie and wetlands replaced by hard surfaces which rapidly shed storm water, overwhelming the drainage capacity of the rivers and channels.
 Between 1992 and 2010, almost 25000 acres of wetlands were lost, decreasing the detention capacity of the region by 4 e9usgal.
 However, Harvey was estimated to have dropped more than 15 e12usgal of water in the area.

 The Katy Prairie in western Harris County, which once helped to absorb floodwaters in the region, has been reduced to one quarter of its previous size in the last several decades due to suburban development, and one analysis discovered that more than 7,000 housing units have been built within the 100-year floodplain in Harris County since 2010.

+In January 2025, the Local Drainage Program (LDP) needed help from outside contractors to fix drainage problems that were more complex than what their internal team could manage.
+The LDP's task was to provide advancement's to drainage networks so that they can provide adequate levels of drainage.
+The locations are nominated by maintenance sections when repairs exceed maintenance capabilities or require rehabilitation.
+LDP activities cover upgrading storm sewer systems and inlets, restoring curbs and roadsides, cleaning ditches and detention ponds, managing erosion, and conducting necessart regrading.
+The funding for the LDP is allotted with every fiscal year to be applied citywide.
+As of early 2025, the LDP was able to complete 78% projects, with the other 22% either under construction, screening, design, or nomination.